GabedeSousa/coodesh_code_challenge/README.md

 # Coodesh Code Challenge

-This is an open source API for a Code Challenge provided by coodesh.com
+This is an open source API developed for a Code Challenge provided by coodesh.com

 **STACK**